 Authors

-Jan Martin and Tressie Taylor are published authors, health coaches and biomed mom's that have recovered their families health using natural therapies.
+Jan Martin and Tressie Taylor are authors, and mom's that help others manage mercury detox. and natural therapies to get their families healthy.
 Archives

 Categories |